morreh89/Kira-Plastinina/README.md

 kira-plastinina

-Advertising and Kira Plastinina Dataset Analysis, 19/7/2020
+Advertising and Kira Plastinina Dataset Analysis

 By Maurice Kimanzi 11/06/2020